resendislab/website/content/pubs/mbPhenix.md

 +++
-authors = ["Cristian Padron-Manrique", "Aaron Vazquez-Jimenez", "Diego A Esquivel-Hernandez", "Yoscelina Estrella Martinez-Lopez", "Daniel Neri-Rosario", "Jean Paul Sanchez", "David Giron-Villalobos", "Osbaldo Resendis-Antonio"] title = "Preprint: mb-PHENIX: Diffusion and Supervised Uniform Manifold Approximation for denoising microbiota data" journal = "bioRxiv" what = "article" doi = "10.1101/2022.06.23.497285" pubmed = "" date = "2022-06-28"
+authors = ["Cristian Padron-Manrique", "Aaron Vazquez-Jimenez", "Diego A Esquivel-Hernandez", "Yoscelina Estrella Martinez-Lopez", "Daniel Neri-Rosario", "Jean Paul Sanchez", "David Giron-Villalobos", "Osbaldo Resendis-Antonio"] title = "mb-PHENIX: Diffusion and Supervised Uniform Manifold Approximation for denoising microbiota data" journal = "Bioinformatics" what = "article" doi = "10.1093/bioinformatics/btad706" pubmed = "" date = "2023-12-01"
 +++
+Motivation
+Microbiota data encounters challenges arising from technical noise and the curse of dimensionality, which affect the reliability of scientific findings.
+Furthermore, abundance matrices exhibit a zero-inflated distribution due to biological and technical influences.
+Consequently, there is a growing demand for advanced algorithms that can effectively recover missing taxa while also considering the preservation of data structure.
+Results

-Microbiota data suffers from technical noise (reflected as excess of zeros in the count matrix) and the curse of dimensionality.
-This complicates downstream data analysis and compromises the scientific discovery’s reliability.
-Data sparsity makes it difficult to obtain a well-cluster structure and distorts the abundance distributions.
-Currently, there is a rised need to develop new algorithms with improved capacities to reduce noise and recover missing information.
-We present mb-PHENIX, an open-source algorithm developed in Python, that recovers taxa abundances from the noisy and sparse microbiota data.
-Our method deals with sparsity in the count matrix (in 16S microbiota and shotgun studies) by applying imputation via diffusion onto the supervised Uniform Manifold Approximation Projection (sUMAP) space.
-Our hybrid machine learning approach allows the user to denoise microbiota data.
-Thus, the differential abundance of microbes is more accurate among study groups, where abundance analysis fails.
+We present mb-PHENIX, an open-source algorithm developed in Python that recovers taxa abundances from the noisy and sparse microbiota data.
+Our method infers the missing information of count matrix (in 16S microbiota and shotgun studies) by applying imputation via diffusion with supervised Uniform Manifold Approximation Projection (sUMAP) space as initialization.
+Our hybrid machine learning approach allows to denoise microbiota data, revealing differential abundance microbes among study groups where traditional abundance analysis fails.
+Availability and implementation
+The mb-PHENIX algorithm is available at https://github.com/resendislab/mb-PHENIX.
+An easy-to-use implementation is available on Google Colab (see GitHub).